 Fishing enthusiasts may wonder if the maggots they use as bait would be suitable to feed their aquarium fish.
 The answer is yes!
 Maggots should not be the primary food for your aquarium fish, but they make an excellent supplement.

-Fisherman will purchase different types of maggots based on the time of year, water conditions, and type of fish they are fishing for.
+Fishermen will purchase different types of maggots based on the time of year, water conditions, and type of fish for which they are fishing.
 When using maggots to feed aquarium fish, the primary consideration is the size of the maggot.

 - White Maggots (Spikes) - Ordinary white maggots, also called spikes, are the largest maggot sold, reaching three-quarters of an inch in size.
 They are the larvae of the Blue Bottle Fly.